Lemoncode/bootcamp-backend/00-stack-documental/04-rest-api/06-auth/01-login-headers/README.md

 ```

-> We will have Typescript issues if we try to use `utils.promisify` from NodeJS.
+> We will have Typescript issues if we try to use `util.promisify` from NodeJS.
 >
 > import { promisify } from 'util';
 > const verify = promisify(jwt.verify);